gershnik/intrusive_shared_ptr/README.md

 class intrusive_shared_ptr<T, Traits>;
 ```

-Where `T` is the type of the pointee and `Traits` a class that should provide 2 static functions that look like this
+Where `T` is the type of the pointee and `Traits` is a class that should provide 2 static functions that look like this:

 ```cpp
 static void add_ref(SomeType * ptr) noexcept